-In his home, Alejandro helps by washing clothes, helping in the kitchen and running errands.
-He lives with his stepfather and his mother.
+Alejandro lives with his stepfather and his mother.
+His duties at home include washing clothes, helping in the kitchen and running errands.
+There are 2 children in the family.
 His stepfather is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-There are 2 children in the family.

 As part of Compassion's ministry, Alejandro participates in church activities.
 He is also in primary school where his performance is average.
 Soccer, art and playing ball games are his favorite activities.